 5 Reasons You Should Get Tested Now For Allergies

-As allergy season looms, specialists at University of Missouri Health Care are encouraging individuals to get tested early for seasonal allergies.
+COLUMBIA, Mo. — As spring allergy season looms, specialists at University of Missouri Health Care are encouraging individuals to get tested early for seasonal allergies.

 “If you’re suffering from any of the common allergy symptoms — runny nose, nasal congestion, sneezing or itchy, watery eyes — for more than seven to 10 days, I would encourage you to get evaluated for allergies,” said Robert Zitsch, M.D., an otolaryngologist at MU Health Care and the William E. Davis professor and chair of the Department of Otolaryngology-Head and Neck Surgery at the MU School of Medicine.
 “Many people mistake allergies for a cold, but if the symptoms persist, it’s likely that allergies are the cause.”